getcarina/getcarina.com/_getting-started/2016-10-31-create-swarm-cluster.md

   - beginner
 ---

-This tutorial shows you how to get your first containerized application up and running on Carina in a minimal amount of time.
+This tutorial shows you how to get your first containerized application running on Docker Swarm in a minimal amount of time.
 No prior knowledge of containers, or Docker is necessary.
-This tutorial works on Linux, Mac, and Windows.

 **Note**: This guide uses the website to create a cluster.
 To use the command-line interface, see [Getting started with Docker Swarm and the Carina CLI]({{ site.baseurl }}/docs/getting-started/create-swarm-cluster-with-cli/).

 ### Sign up for Carina

 To run applications on Carina, create a free account (no credit card required) by following the [sign up process](https://app.getcarina.com/app/signup).

+### Install the Docker Version Manager
+{% include install-dvm.md %}

 ### Create a cluster